diesc/diesc.github.io/_posts/2017-04-28-jekyll-environment.md

 ![CMD gem install jekyll2](/assets/img/win11.png)

-Wait a few second for complete it.
+Wait for a few second for complete it.
 Now we're going to install Bundler.

 [Bundler](http://bundler.io/) is essential to ensure that the gems you need are present in development, staging, and production.

-To install Bundler, it's seem the same as Jekyll gem installation.
+To install Bundler, it seems the same as Jekyll gem installation.
 ```bash
 # Copy and paste or type the code below on your terminal
 gem install bundler
 ```
 ![CMD gem install bundler](/assets/img/win9.png)

-Wait a few second, if you don't see any errors, we are ready to [create our first project](#creating-our-first-project).
+Wait for a few second, if you don't see any errors, we are ready to [create our first project](#creating-our-first-project).

 ### Jekyll on Linux

-Despite I'm using Fedora distro, I create this tutorial on Ubuntu 17.04 distro because Ubuntu is still one of the most popular distro and one of the most intuitive for a non-linux user.
+Despite I'm using Fedora distro, I create this tutorial on Ubuntu 17.04 distro because Ubuntu is still one of the most popular distros and one of the most intuitive for a non-Linux user.

->Can I try install it on Ubuntu 15 or 16?
+>Can I try to install it on Ubuntu 15 or 16?

 Maybe, you can try it but I do not guarantee that it will works well.